wloderhose/hip-pager-bot/README.md

     $ npm install hip-pager-bot

 *Currently, this module is dependent on [node-xmpp](https://www.npmjs.com/package/node-xmpp) which is now deprecated, as well as a few other deprecated modules.
-The goal is to bring everything up-to-date in the near future.
-If you have any problems with the installation, feel free to let me know.*
+The goal is to bring everything up-to-date in the near future.*

 ## Overview